-Just a few meters away from here is the Ulagalandar- Chola temple.
+6. Just a few meters away from there is the Ulagalandar temple, primarily constructed by the Cholas.
 Here, Vishnu is celebrated in his Trivikrama pose or the Vamana Avatar.
 The main idol is a massive 30+ feet tall and the devotees can see only the legs of the Vamana moorthi.
 The temple itself is small but an important one for pilgrims on the Divyadesams circuit.

-The Kailasanathar- Pallava temple needs a special mention.
-It is slightly on the outskirts and hence away from the regular tourists / pilgrims circuit.
+9. The Kailasanathar temple needs a special mention.
+This temple dating back to the Pallava period, is located slightly on the outskirts and hence away from the regular tourists / pilgrim circuit.
 It is an entire complex of intricate artwork sculpted on limestone.
-Although a board claims it to be a protected monument, most of the statues have eroded owing to poor maintenance.
+Although a board claims it to be a protected monument, most of the statues have eroded over time and needs maintenance.
 Yet, this place has a very powerful force to draw art lovers and travelers looking for an offbeat experience.
 One really needs to spend lot of time here to appreciate the intricacies with which legends and mythological episodes have been carved out.
 Don’t miss to spot the statue of laughing Parvathi and Shiva performing the thandava here.

 Not only Hinduism, the city is an important place for the Jains too..
-Last in the day’s itinerary of temple tour was Trilokyanatha & Chandraprabha twin temples dedicated to lord Mahaveer at Tirupparuthikkundram.
+Bonus for your temple tour, if you have some more time left with you.
+You can include the Trilokyanatha & Chandraprabha twin temples dedicated to lord Mahaveer at Tirupparuthikkundram.
 It has inscriptions belonging to Pallavas, Cholas and the Vijayanagara periods.
-The place houses beautiful paintings of these periods but lies in utter neglect.
+I’m told that the place houses beautiful paintings of these periods but lies in utter neglect.
 The place is frequented by fewer tourists and more vandals, gamblers and hawkers.